polinchw/monitor-frontend/README.md

   docker-machine ssh monitor-frontend-swarm-master 'sudo docker service create --replicas 2 --name monitor-frontend -p 80:80 polinchw/monitor-frontend'

 6. You probably want to add a AWS load balancer to load balance the monitor-frontend at this point.

+## Update a running Docker Service from Docker Machine

+1. docker-machine ssh monitor-frontend-swarm-master docker service update --image polinchw/monitor-frontend:latest monitor-frontend

+## Update a running Docker Service from a Docker Swarm Master

+1. docker-machine ssh monitor-frontend-swarm-master    (this logs you on to the remote running node)
+2. docker service update --image polinchw/monitor-frontend:latest monitor-frontend